System Design

 As more data is stored in the database and more transactions happen at the same time, the database transaction latency rises to an unacceptable level and becomes the bottleneck of our system.

-We can resolve this via adding a database cache, Content Delivery Network (CDN), and client-side cache.
+Adding a database cache, Content Delivery Network (CDN), and client-side cache can increase the read performance.

 See more about read and write transaction scaling in the database post.